-If you find yourself in need of help or support or feel unsafe, have concerns about your self or another we have some suggestions, which might help.
+If you find yourself in need of help or support or you feel unsafe, have concerns about yourself or another, this page may contain links to sites which might help.
 You can try talking to someone you trust, you could let family or a friend know what’s going on, they may be able to offer support and help keep you safe.
 If you can’t do that or you want to reach out to organisations which can help you there are three sections below containing links where you may find some support.

 Childline is there to help anyone under 19 in the UK with any issue they’re going through.
 You can talk about anything.
 Whether it’s something big or small, their trained counsellors are there to support you.
 Childline is free, confidential and available any time, day or night.

 If you’re worried about a child, even if you’re unsure, contact the NSPCC’s professional counsellors 24/7 for help, advice and support.

 Available around the clock, 24 hours a day, 365 days a year.
 If you need a response immediately, it’s best to call on the phone.
 This number is FREE to call.
 You don’t have to be suicidal to call us.

 Papyrus provide confidential support and advice to young people struggling with thoughts of suicide, and anyone worried about a young person through their helpline, HOPELINEUK.

 0800 068 41 41